 This sweet little mask from True Botanicals is the newest acne-fighter I've added to my collection, and it's quickly become a favorite.
 Key MVP ingredients include cell-sloughing lactic acid, moisturizing avocado butter, and brightening super-agent astaxanthin.
 All you have to do is apply it to a clean face at night whenever you feel like your skin is verging suspect, wait two to five minutes, and then gently rinse off with warm water and pat dry.
 It is moisturizing, but make sure you follow with your fave face cream.

 May Lindstrom is the magical creator of some of the most luxurious and divine-smelling natural skincare products in the game.
 This face mask features a bunch of antibacterial ingredients like raw honey and witch hazel, strategically anchored by other yummy things like clay, colloidal silver, and plant oils.
 Plus, it can conveniently double as a cleanser or mask.
+The brand will be unveiling an upgraded version of the mask in summer 2020.

 There are a lot of acne face mask out there that claim to be facial in a box or jar, but this fan-favorite formula from Goop truly walks the packaging's talk.
 It plays host to essential AHAs and BHAs to sweep away dulling and pimple-promoting buildup while nourishing vitamin B5, aloe, and other skin-loving fruit extracts soothe, smooth, and plump for an all-around healthier-looking complexion.